 \section{Dark matter}

-The model contains two kinds of dark matter, dark Majorana fermion ($\nu_{2,3R}$) and dark doublet scalar ($R_{1,2},I_{1,2}$), communicated with normal matter via $U(1)_D$ gauge boson $Z'$ and usual/new Higgs portals $H_{1,2}$.
-Kinetic mixing effect \cite{kimix} between $U(1)_D$ and $U(1)_Y$ is too small and is not signified in this work.
-The dark matter candidate---the lightest of dark fields by appropriate parameter choice---is studied in order.
+The model contains two kinds of dark matter, dark Majorana fermion ($\nu_{2,3R}$) and dark doublet scalar ($R_{1,2},I_{1,2}$), communicated with normal matter via the $U(1)_D$ gauge boson $Z'$ and usual/new Higgs portals $H_{1,2}$.
+The kinetic mixing effect \cite{kimix} between $U(1)_D$ and $U(1)_Y$ is too small and is not signified in this work.
+The dark matter candidate---the lightest of the dark fields by an appropriate parameter choice---is studied in order.